jump-dev/Convex.jl/README.md

 In addition to development, we'd like to give a huge thanks to:
 - [Stephen Boyd](http://www.stanford.edu/~boyd/): Professor of Electrical Engineering, Stanford University for his continuous input and support.
-- [Steven Diamond](http://www.stanford.edu/~stevend2/): Author of cvxpy.
-In addition to his  help, several parts of the code have been inspired directly from cvxpy.
+- [Steven Diamond](http://www.stanford.edu/~stevend2/): Author of [cvxpy](https://github.com/cvxgrp/cvxpy).
+In addition to his help, several parts of the code have been inspired from cvxpy.